 Ingela Alger, Laura Juarez, Miriam Juarez-Torres, and Josepa Miquel-Florensa, “Do informal transfers induce lower efforts?
 Evidence from lab-in-the-field experiments in rural Mexico”, IAST working paper, n.
 16-34, February 2016, revised September 2018.

-Economic Development and Cultural Change, University of Chicago Press, 2019, forthcoming
+Economic Development and Cultural Change, 2019, forthcoming